risk-first/website/Agency-Risk.md

 We shouldn't expect people on a project to sacrifice their personal lives for the success of the project, right?  <!-- tweet-end --> Except that ["Crunch Time"](https://en.wikipedia.org/wiki/Video_game_developer#"Crunch_time") is exactly how some software companies work:

-> "Game development... requires long working hours and dedication from their employees.
+> "Game development... requires long working hours and dedication...
 Some video game developers (such as Electronic Arts) have been accused of the excessive invocation of "crunch time".
 "Crunch time" is the point at which the team is thought to be failing to achieve milestones needed to launch a game on schedule. " - [Crunch Time, _Wikipedia_](https://en.wikipedia.org/wiki/Video_game_developer#"Crunch_time")

 People taking time off, going to funerals, looking after sick relatives and so on are all acceptable forms of [Agency Risk](Agency-Risk). <!-- tweet-end --> They are the [Attendant Risk](Glossary#attendant-risk) of having _staff_ rather than _slaves_.